Androguide/Angustrap/README.md

 #####Attributes:
   - `asHref`: the url this dropdown-item should point to _Note that you can still pass the usual `.disabled` class to disable an item

- - `as-click`: A piece of JavaScript code to execute when the input add-on is clicked
 <br/>

 &nbsp;